ossf/great-mfa-project/guide/token-usage-guide.md

 This is a guide to how to use multi-factor authentication (MFA) tokens, aka MFA keys.
+We focus here on Titan tokens and Yubikey tokens, as those are the kinds of tokens we are distributing to critical open source software (OSS) projects, but most of this information applies to other tokens as well.

 This guide was created by the Great MFA Distribution project, part of the OpenSSF.
 For an introduction to the project, see the [README](../README.md).